 An example about a well-known space shuttle accident can help to demystify logistic regression using the simplest logistic regression – binary logistic regression (binary regression), where the Y has just two potential outcomes (i.e., “yes” or “no”).

 The data in Table 1 comes from the Presidential Commission on the Space Shuttle Challenger Accident (1986).
-The data consists of the number of the flight, the air temperature at the time of the launch and whether or not there was damage to the booster rocket field joints.
-Using normal regression and given a particular temperature at launch time, this data can help to determine the probability of damage to the booster rocket field joints.
+The data consists of the number of the flight, the air temperature in Fahrenheit at the time of the launch and whether or not there was damage to the booster rocket field joints.
+Using binary logistic regression and given a particular temperature at launch time, this data can help to determine the probability of damage to the booster rocket field joints.

 There are five steps to apply logistics regression.